beplaya/Nit/README.md

     describe  --->  Get JIRA description
     comments  --->  Get JIRA comments
-    qci  --->  Quick stage and commit with a generated message "['currentBranch'] quick commit." qrci  --->  Quick stage and commit with a generated message "['currentBranch'] README update."
+    qci  --->  Quick stage and commit with a generated message "['currentBranch'] quick commit." qrci  --->  Quick stage and commit only README.md with a generated message "['currentBranch'] README update."

 ##Nerver
 Nerver is a background process that connects to JIRA enabling commands like ```nit describe``` and ```nit comments```.